 Preparing your head of cauliflower

-- Wash and cut the head.
-Trim off any brown spots from the florets.
+- Wash and trim the head.
+Trim off any brown spots from the florets and outer leaf stems.

 - Cut the head in half